 Evaporating Pan or Steam Jacketed KettlePrint

-Smaller amount of content needs to be stirred manually, large volumes on the other hand can be done automatically.
-In the initial stage, the evaporation rate is rapid.
+Smaller amounts of aqueous material can be stirred manually whereas large volumes or non-aqueous solutions require the provision of an automated stirrer.
+In the initial stages, the evaporation rate is rapid.

-- For concentrated thermos stable liquors (ex.
+- Concentrating thermo stable liquors (ex.
 Liquorice extracts)

 - Pans can be constructed for small to large batch operations